 Primary admissions policies

 Educate Together national schools welcome all children.
 What has set Educate Together schools apart over the last forty years is that no child on entering an Educate Together school is asked their religion as part of the admissions process.
 While in school, no child is separated or treated differently in any way due to their religious or philosophical beliefs.
-Many schools have enrolment polices which take into account siblings already attending the school or residency in catchment areas.
+Many schools have enrolment policies which take into account siblings already attending the school or residency in catchment areas.
 Educate Together schools do not give priority to children of staff members, siblings who are no longer in the school or past parents.